obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins to manage internal and external links.md

 # Plugins to manage internal and external links

-Plugins to edit external or internal links.
+Plugins to manage external or internal links.

 ## Plugins in this category